Preview of Final Results

 To keep organize, put related layers inside a group/folder.
 This will bring out four different group which is named ‘top’, ‘inside’, ‘left’ and ‘bottom’.
 If you using Photoshop CS3 or the later version, you can do this step easily by Ctrl+Clicking related layers then press Ctrl+G.

-image.
+Open the cruise image.
 Grab Pen tool from tool bar, then start creating selection path to isolate the cruise.

 Go to Window > Paths or simply click the Paths tab to show the Paths panel.
 Now click the Load Path as Selection button to convert those paths into a selection marquee.
 Copy-paste the selected cruise into our working document.